eng-mostafa-sayed/my-reads-project/README.md

 ## Idea

-> MyReads is a simple bookshelf application
+> MyReads is a simple bookshelf application.built with ReactJs as a part of FWD on Udacity

 ## Technologies